 This course examines the fundamentals of tort law and provides a basic understanding of the principles of tort litigation.
-Through classroom lectures, discussions, presentations, and supervised library research, students will develop an overview of causes of actions in torts and their relevancy to the paralegal.
+Through classroom discussions, projects and supervised library research, students will develop an overview of causes of actions in torts and their relevancy to the paralegal.

 Prerequisite: Introduction to Law and the Legal System